Smart City Surat

-Smart Cities Mission along with Atal Mission for Rejuvenation and Urban Transformation (AMRUT) and Urban Housing Mission was launched on 25 June 2015 under the leadership of Narendra Modi by Ministry of Housing and Urban Affairs.
-Smart City Mission is one of the pet projects of Government of India wherein Government is aspiring to create 100 Smart cities in time to come.
-Surat Municipal Corporation (SMC) is selected on the list of 98 smart cities declared by the Government of India for the expansion of Smart Cities Mission.
-Surat is selected in the first round of selected 20 Smart Cities and has implemented largest number of projects under Smart City Mission.
-It received an award by Ministry of Housing and Urban Affairs, Government of India for its work in the areas of urban environment, mobility, transport and sustainable integrated development.
-The objective of Surat Smart City is 'To promote cities that provide core infrastructure and give a decent quality of life to its citizens, a clean and sustainable environment and application of 'Smart Solutions'.
-Surat Smart City Development Limited (SSCDL) is formed as a Special Purpose Vehicle (SPV) for the implementation of the Smart City projects at the city level.
-Surat Smart City Development Limited got incorporated on 31 March 2016.
+Smart Cities Mission, along with Atal Mission for Rejuvenation and Urban Transformation and Urban Housing Mission was launched on 25 June 2015 under the leadership of Indian prime minister, Narendra Modi by Ministry of Housing and Urban Affairs.
+Smart City Mission is one of the pet projects of Government of India wherein the Government is aspiring to create 100 Smart cities in time to come.
+Surat Municipal Corporation (SMC) is selected for the list of 98 smart cities declared by the Government of India for the expansion of Smart Cities Mission.
+Surat was selected in the first round of selected 20 Smart Cities and has implemented the largest number of projects under Smart City Mission.
+It received an award from Ministry of Housing and Urban Affairs, Government of India for its work in the areas of urban environment, mobility, transport and sustainable integrated development.
+The objective of Surat Smart City is 'To promote cities that provide core infrastructure and provide a decent quality of life to its citizens, a clean and sustainable environment and the application of 'Smart Solutions'.
+Surat Smart City Development Limited (SSCDL) was formed as a Special Purpose Vehicle (SPV) for the implementation of the Smart City projects at the city level.
+Surat Smart City Development Limited was incorporated on 31 March 2016.